Skip to main content

 How often you should vacuum if you have allergies

 According to experts, your home doesn't need to be visibly dirty to trigger a reaction to dust-related allergies such as dust mites – the particles are too small to be seen.
-If you have such allergies, it's important to vacuum regularly, but also keep in mind that vigorous cleaning or too much cleaning can make symptoms worse.
+If you have such allergies, it's important to vacuum regularly.

 It's generally advised to vacuum your house once or twice a week, as well as clean furniture and other areas that collect dust quickly.